sdcastillo/PA-R-Study-Manual/docs/03-data-manipulation.md

 ## Transform the data

-Transforming, manipulating, querying, and wrangling are all words for the task of changing the values in a data frame.
-For those Excel users out there, this can be interpreted as "what Pivot tables, VLOOKUP, INDEX/MATCH, and SUMIFF do".
+Transforming, manipulating, querying, and wrangling are synonyms in data terminology.

 R syntax is designed to be similar to SQL.
 They begin with a `SELECT`, use `GROUP BY` to aggregate, and have a `WHERE` to remove records.
 Unlike SQL, the ordering of these does not matter.  `SELECT` can come after a `WHERE`.